At first glance, a $1 million life insurance policy might sound like a lot of life insurance—perhaps too much life insurance.

 You might be inclined to save as much money as possible on life insurance, but paying more on your premiums could be worth it to get the coverage your loved ones really need.
 Peace of mind is priceless.

-But hey, before you make any big financial decisions, be sure to chat with an insurance agent or a financially savvy person to make sure you’re making the right decision for you.
+But hey, before you make any big financial decisions, be sure to chat with an insurance agent or a financially savvy person to make sure you’re making the right decision.
+Afterwards, Lemonade’s life insurance offering will be waiting for you.

 Before we go…